-Covered drugs that need our plan's PA are marked in the List of Covered Drugs.
+Covered drugs that need our plan's PA are marked in the List of Covered Drugs and the rules are posted on our website.

-Program for All-Inclusive Care for the Elderly (PACE): A program that covers Medicare and Medicaid benefits together for people age 55 and over who need a higher level of care to live at home.
+Program for All-Inclusive Care for the Elderly (PACE): A program that covers Medicare and Medicaid benefits together for people age 55 and over who need a higher le vel of care to live at home.